|

 corresponding files.

 Both programs support drag and drop.
-Read
+Download the Readme pdf file for more detailed information.

 Back to software index